zicecommunity/zice/doc/developer-notes.md

 - ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

-- ThreadRPCServer : Remote procedure call handler, listens on port 8232 for connections and services them.
+- ThreadRPCServer : Remote procedure call handler, listens on port 9732 for connections and services them.

-- ZcashMiner : Generates zcash (if wallet is enabled).
+- ZiCEMiner : Generates zice (if wallet is enabled).

 - Shutdown : Does an orderly shutdown of everything.